About the group

 The Engineering Geology group led by Jordan Aaron studies the fundamental mechanisms that drive the behaviour of engineering geology systems.

-We are a multi-disciplinary group that leverage new advances in environmental sensing, laboratory analysis, data science, and numerical modelling to advance our understanding of these systems.
+We are a multi-disciplinary group that leverages new advances in environmental sensing, laboratory analysis, data science, and numerical modelling to advance our understanding of these systems.
 Our research is based on collecting a foundation of novel field data, which is then analysed with advanced processing algorithms, as well as numerical and laboratory modelling.

 Field data collection